-The available build variants will populate from the Build Types and Product Flavors specified in the build.gradle file.
+The available build variants will populate from the Build Types and Product Flavors specified in the build.gradle (app level) file.
 Select which build variant should be built.

 App Center Build supports finding build variants as the combination of a Build Type (debug, release or custom defined) and one of your gradle declared Product Flavors.
 Detection of Flavor Dimensions (combinations of multiple product flavors) isn't supported at this time.
 Feature Request - multiple flavor dimensions